 Intro to microbiology

-Students get a hands-on understanding of the lag, exponential and stationary phases of microorganisms, and the effect of nutrients and temperature on the growth.
+Students get a hands-on understanding of the lag, exponential and stationary phases of microorganisms, and the effect of nutrients and temperature on growth.
 Students can observe a single Pioreactor, or groups of students can be given their own Pioreactor.
 Providing students with different types of media (like glucose, fructose, etc.), and varying temperatures, will give students intuition for the growth requirements for microorganisms.

-Example experiment: Yeast growth on varying temperature
+Example experiment with the Pioreactor: Yeast growth on varying temperature.

 How bioreactors work

 Students can be exposed to simple bioreactor principles: optical density, maintaining static environments, stirring, aeration, etc.

 Influence of nutrients on growth rates

 Microbiology students can study the effect of how changing nutrients effects growth rate of yeast or bacteria.
 A practical lab may have the students prepare varying media, set up the Pioreactors, and after a few days, export the growth rates dataset.
 By comparing the composition of the media with the growth rate curves, students can perform an analysis of what the effect of specific nutrients may be.